Rostkowski/Coding-Giants-Course-Offer-Creator-Client/README.md

 *   **Course Selection:** The user can select one or more courses to be included in the offer.
 *   **Customizable Offer Generation:** The generated offer is based on the user's selections and includes all the relevant details, such as course descriptions, schedules, and contact information.

+## Architecture

+The application is built with React and follows a component-based architecture.

+*   **Component-Based:** The UI is broken down into reusable components, located in the `src/OfferCreationForm/Steps` directory.
+*   **Container/Presentational Pattern:** The `OfferCreationForm` component acts as a container component, managing the application's state and logic.
+The components in the `src/OfferCreationForm/Steps` directory are presentational components, responsible for rendering the UI for each step of the form.
+*   **Model Layer:** The `src/models` directory contains data models used in the application, which helps to structure the data and ensure type safety with TypeScript.
+*   **Styling:** The application uses Bootstrap for styling, with some custom styles in `src/App.css` and `src/index.css`.

 ## Getting Started

 ### Prerequisites